godaddy/node-http-cache/README.md

 * headersToExclude (default: see code) - You may optionally manage which HTTP headers are included/excluded via this object.
 * rules (default: []) - An optional set of custom caching rules.
 See Custom Rules.
+* varyByHeader (default: []) - An array of strings that will cache key by specific header fields.
+* varyByParam (default: []) - An array of strings that will cache key by specific querystring parameters.
 * purgeAll (default: false) - If true, will clear all cache objects from the provider.
+  Typically only useful during testing.
 * confirmCacheBeforeEnd (default: false) - If set to true, will confirm successful cache writes before ending response.
 Typically only used for unit tests to avoid race conditions.
 Should not be used in a production setting.